Pork Afritada Recipe

 Pork Afritada is a Filipino pork stew that resembles pork menudo.
 It is composed of pork shoulder that are cut into 1 inch cubes, carrot, potato, and tomato sauce.
 This step-up recipe also includes green pea, freshly chopped tomato, and bay leaves.

-The best pair for Afritada is rice.
+The best side dish for Afritada is rice.
 A cup of warm white rice is enough to enjoy the meal.
 It can be cooked with lots of sauce, similar to what I did in this recipe.
 I find my meal more appetizing when sauce is poured over the rice.

 What is the Difference Between Afritada, Menudo, and Kaldereta?